sultanitweb/my-agent-one/README.md

 # my-agent-one
+Temporary Fix (for the current terminal session)
+This is the fastest way to get your script running.
+The environment variable will only be set for the duration of the current terminal session.
+If you close the terminal or open a new one, you'll have to set it again.

+Open your terminal.

+Set the environment variable.

+export GOOGLE_API_KEY="YOUR_API_KEY_HERE"

+Note: Replace YOUR_API_KEY_HERE with your actual Gemini API key.
+Make sure there are no spaces around the equals sign (=).

 The output "Hello!
 I am doing well, thank you for asking.
 How are you today?" confirms that:

 Your main.py script was able to import the config object from connection.py.